-Since the 1990s, the Nordmann fir, with its highly acclaimed ‘non-drop’ needles, has become the UK’s bestseller.
+Since the 1990s, the Nordmann fir, with its highly acclaimed ‘non-drop’ needles, has become a bestseller.
 It remains a more expensive option on account of the time it takes to grow, but with its citrus smell, and lovely soft needles, it is a great option for families with young children.
 The reliably triangular shape tends to be slightly more open and less dense than Norway spruce, so it is ideal for those who prefer baubles and other hanging decorations aplenty.

 Norway spruce (Picea abies)

 The triangular shape, dark green needles, gently drooping branches, and distinctive ‘pine’ fragrance of the Norway spruce are the very essence of Christmas, and its dense bushy shape is excellent for decorating.
 It is also quite cheap when compared to other options.
 It does tend to shed its needles quite freely, however, particularly as the festive season progresses.
 Offset this by bringing it inside later than other varieties; keep it well watered and away from direct heat sources.